 Urge Governor Cuomo and the State Legislature to keep their hands off of dedicated transit funds.
 In recent years, New York politicians have diverted over $100 million from taxes supposedly dedicated to the MTA to the general fund.

-Urge Mayor Bloomberg and the City Council to contribute their fair share.
-NYC has not increased funding to the MTA since 1995.
-They must establish funding formulas for transit aid that account for inflation and escalating costs of running the transit system.
-Using the 1995 rates as the baseline for funding shortchanges the system in 2010.
+Urge Mayor de Blasio and the City Council to contribute their fair share.
+New York City's contribution to the MTA's capital plan has not kept pace with inflation.
+If it had, the City would have contributed $363 million in 2014.
+Instead, it has contributed an average amount of only $100 million each year since 2000.
+New York City must establish funding formulas for transit aid that account for inflation and escalating costs of running the transit system.

 New York City and State need to create new sources of revenue for transit.
 Options include: